Free time to decimal converter for payroll and billing. Convert hours, minutes and seconds to decimal hours with a reference table. FLSA compliant.

 Time to Decimal Calculator

-Free time to decimal converter for payroll, billing, and time tracking.
-Convert hours, minutes, and seconds to decimal hours instantly.
-Bidirectional conversion with payroll calculator, precision control, and a complete minutes-to-decimal reference table.
+Free time to decimal converter for payroll and billing.
+Convert hours, minutes and seconds to decimal hours with a reference table.
 FLSA compliant.

 Decimal = H + (M ÷ 60) + (S ÷ 3600)